EliaBattiston/Adrenalina/README.md

 ### Configuration
 The configuration of the server can be changed by placing a `config.json` file in the same folder of the server jar.
-A compiled version of the file can be found in the "Executables" folder of this repository.

 The syntax of the configuration file is the following: